MOTORCYCLING IN ICELAND HIGHLIGHTS

 02 Moonscape at Möðrudalur

-It wasn’t the most technical bit of off roading we did in Iceland, but the 901 from Skjoldolfsstair to Möðrudalur was probably my favourite bit of dirt on the trip.
-There was just something so otherworldly about it; it felt like I was riding across the moon – and I loved that.
-It was categorically baron; brown, dusty, gravelly, hilly, devoid of any vegetation, and basically just really weird.
+It wasn’t the most technical off-road stretch we tackled in Iceland, but the 901 from Skjoldolfsstair to Möðrudalur was easily my favourite bit of dirt.
+There was something so otherworldly about it – riding across that barren, brown, dusty, gravelly, hilly terrain felt like crossing the moon.
+And I absolutely loved it.

-Möðrudalur is the highest inhabited farm in Iceland, standing at 469m above sea level.
-Arriving at Fjallakaffi – the café – with its tin walls and grass roof, was like finding an oasis in the dessert.
-It’s a great place to stop when motorcycling in Iceland; there’s a café, toilets, campsite, lodgings, a church, and more.
-I was reliably informed by Globebusters in our briefing the night before that this was where to get an Icelandic doughnut, and so you know I did exactly that.
+Möðrudalur is the highest inhabited farm in Iceland, perched at 469 metres above sea level.
+Arriving at Fjallakaffi, with its tin walls and grass roof, felt like stumbling upon an oasis in the desert.
+It’s a brilliant stop for motorcyclists: café, toilets, campsite, lodgings, a church, and more.
+We’d been told in our Globebusters briefing the night before that this was the place to get an Icelandic doughnut.
+So of course, I did exactly that.

 Splodz Blogz | Motorcycling in Iceland - Moonscape